-Friedel et al. (2004) discussed magneto-telluric currents, capillary flow in unsaturated media, evaporation, and atmospheric air pressure as additional sources for diurnal or semidiurnal periods.
-Based on the site characteristics, we see only magneto-telluric signals as possible sources for the signals observed at the Schilthorn, again due to missing flow opportunities in the frozen soil.
+Friedel et al. (2004) discuss magneto-telluric currents, capillary flow in unsaturated media, evaporation, and atmospheric air pressure as additional sources for diurnal, or semi-diurnal, periods.
+Based on the site characteristics, we see only magneto-

+5 telluric signals as possible sources for the signals observed at the Schilthorn, again due to missing flow opportunities in the frozen soil.

-6 Discussion and outlook
+6 Discussion and Outlook

-In this section we shortly discuss the state of the presented measurement system with respect to the previously defined scientific goals and lay down aspects of the analysis pipeline leading to subsurface flow parameters, incorporating quality checks built into the system.
+In this section we shortly discuss the state of the presented measurement system with respect to the previously defined scientific goals, and lay down aspects of the analysis pipeline leading to subsurface flow parameters, incorporating quality checks built into the system.
 Finally, we offer an outlook on future development opportunities for the presented SP monitoring system.